CJBok/SDV-Mods/CJBItemSpawner/README.md

 setting | default | what it affects
 ------- | ------- | ---------------
 `ShowMenuKey` | `P` | The button which opens the menu (see [valid key bindings](https://stardewvalleywiki.com/Modding:Player_Guide/Key_Bindings)).
+`AllowProblematicItems` | `false` | Whether to show items which may cause bugs or crashes when spawned.

 ## See also
 * [Release notes](release-notes.md)